Round 7 open NOW: September 2019 - February 2020

 The funding forms part of The Deal, which enables residents to get involved in their community.

-Since its launch in 2013, we've supported community groups and projects working towards improving outcomes for local residents with £10m invested by the end of 2018.
+Since its launch in 2013, we've supported community groups and projects working towards improving outcomes for local residents with £10m invested to date.
 This demonstrates how committed we are to supporting local communities.

 Applications are now open!